-The UWM Libraries Digital Humanities Lab is an interdisciplinary, collaborative space aimed at bringing together faculty, academic staff, and students from across campus to explore the digital humanities, investigate ideas for new projects, and contribute to ongoing projects.
-The DH Lab provides a space to share ideas, skills, gain access to appropriate equipment and software, and to discover interdisciplinary, collaborative opportunities for researchers at all levels of expertise and interest in the field.
+Our Digital Humanities services and programming brings together an interdisciplinary, collaborative community including faculty, academic staff, and students from across campus to explore the digital humanities, investigate ideas for new projects, and contribute to ongoing projects.
+We provide a community and support to share ideas and skills, and to discover interdisciplinary, collaborative opportunities for researchers at all levels of expertise and interest in the field.
 Everyone is invited to participate, either by attending talks and workshops, proposing programming and projects, or just chatting about your work and ours.

 Contact Ann Hanlon (email@example.com) to discuss related projects or ideas.

-- Engage faculty and graduate students in arts, humanities, and performing arts digital research.
+- Engage faculty, staff and students in arts, humanities, and performing arts digital research.

-- Encourage experimentation with and application of technology to arts, humanities, and performing arts research and teaching.
+- Encourage experimentation with and application of technology to arts, humanities, and social science research and teaching.

-- Provide a venue for collaborative development and hosting of research projects.
+- Provide a venue for collaborative development of research projects.

 - Foster interdisciplinary approaches to digital research questions.